-Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Note s for Site Visits • The practice must demo how they are using these performance reports to improve population management. • Steps:
+Required for PCMH Designation: NO Predicate Logic: n/a PCMH Validation Notes for Site Visits The practice must dome how they are using these performance reports to

-- 1) For each chronic condition, are the relevant measures included in the performance reports? - 2) What sort of review is being done with these reports? - 3) What actions are taken?
+- The practice must demo how they are using these performance reports to improve population management. - Steps: - 1) For each chronic condition, are the relevant measures included in the performance reports? - 2) What sort of review is being done with these reports? - 3) What actions are taken?